 Final Thoughts on Creating a Biography on Wikipedia

 Wikipedia can be a tough place to navigate.
-Hopefully this guide has helped you determine if your biography is notable and gives you the proper steps for creating it on Wikipedia.
+Hopefully this guide has helped you understand how to create a biography on Wikipedia.
 As always, we provide free evaluations for notability.

 We also offer telephone consultations for those who have more questions about the process.
 If interested in a consultation, please reach out for cost details as well as available dates and times.